Jithumj/product-inventory/README.md

 ## About the Project

-The **Product Inventory System** is a full-stack web application designed to help online businesses manage their products, variations (such as size and color), and real-time stock levels efficiently.
+The **Product Inventory System** is a full-stack web application products, variations (such as size and color), and real-time stock levels efficiently.

 ### Key Features